terra-money/core/readme.md

 To set up a node on the latest testnet, visit [the testnet repo](https://github.com/terra-money/testnet).

-### Run a local testnet
+#### Run a local testnet

-The easiest way to set up a local testing environment is to run [LocalTerra](https://github.com/terra-money/LocalTerra), which automatically orchestrates a complete testing environment suited for development with zero configuration.
+The easiest way to set up a local testing environment is to run [LocalTerra](https://github.com/terra-money/LocalTerra), a zero-configuration complete testing environment.

 ### Run a single node testnet

 You can also run a local testnet using a single node.
 On a local testnet, you will be the sole validator signing blocks.

-**Step 1.
-Create network and account**
+**Step 1: Create network and account**

 First, initialize your genesis file to bootstrap your network.
 Create a name for your local testnet and provide a moniker to refer to your node: